twse/bobsgame-extras/README.md

 ## Windows OEM Branding
 The zipped archive is included for use with Windows 95 until XP.

-Under Windows Vista & above, the registry keys are located in `HKLM\Software\Microsoft\Windows NT\CurrentVersion\OEMInformation` (on non-OEM copies, there are no values included within this key) - add the following string values to this key:
+In Windows Vista & above, the registry keys are located in `HKLM\Software\Microsoft\Windows NT\CurrentVersion\OEMInformation` (on non-OEM copies, there are no values included within this key) - add the following string values to this key:
 * **Logo**: `OEMlogo.bmp`
 * **Manufacturer**: Robert Matthew Pelloni
 * **SupportURL**: Second line in the `Support Information` heading in `OEMinfo.ini`